rafet2005/Functional-annotation-of-regulatory-elements-in-rainbow-trout/README.md

  or i in *R1.fq.gz ; do j=${i/R1/R2} ; trim_galore --paired --cores 6 --fastqc $i $j ; done

  #Alignments and methylation calling
- #Bismark_genome_preparation ../genome/ the folder of the genome has a fast file and includes bowtie index files, too
+ #Bismark_genome_preparation ../genome/The folder of the genome has a fast file and includes bowtie index files, too
  #genome had to be prepared before using
  bismark_genome_preparation [options] <path_to_genome_folder>